 4. I’d then implement that music into Wwise and they would do in-game integration.

 5. Sometimes music would need to be revised once we heard it in game and so I would make my revisions and re-implement in Wwise.

 Insomniac gave me a "live" budget, which allowed me to record a 52-piece group in Nashville.
 We did a day-long session and I think I got about 25 - 30 minutes of music out of this.
 I recorded all cues in separate passes, where strings were recorded in one pass and brass was recorded in another.
 That along with the fact that we recorded earlier enough in the development process allowed me to re-edit this material at the track / stem level and create whole new unique cues.
-So, I was able to get a lot of mileage of those recordings.
+So, I was able to get a lot of mileage from those recordings.

 The in-game music system accommodated a score that reacted to player actions, game state and story.